HinanawiTS/DSC-180B-Presentation-Website/README.md

-This website is developed by Zhexu Li, the original infection estimator website (working prototype) is developed and updated by Zhexu Li, Nicholas Kho and Etienne Doidic.
+This website is developed by Zhexu Li, the original infection estimator application (working prototype) is developed and updated by Zhexu Li, Nicholas Kho and Etienne Doidic.